 It is generally assumed that families with a migration background take care of older adults themselves.
 This research does not confirm this image.
 The reality seems not so black and white.
-Rather, the researchers found that older migrants had a realistic view on care.
+Rather, the researchers found that older migrants had a realistic view of care.
 Like every older person, they prefer to stay in their familiar environment for as long as possible.
-Some of them cherishes the expressed or not expressed desire to be cared for by their own children.
+Some of them cherish the expressed or not expressed desire to be cared for by their own children.
 Yet, they realize that this is often not possible or desirable.
-Little is known about the range in home care services by this older population.
-Once they receive information about these services, they see them as a valid option and a good alternative for a care centre.
+Little is known about the range of in-home care services by this older population.
+Once they receive information about these services, they see them as a valid option and a good alternative for a care center.

 In 2020 the researchers will launch their book ‘Dementie bij ouderen met een migratie-achtergrond’ bringing together their findings and recommendations.

 Saloua Berdai Chaouni and Ann Claeys